COSIMA/regional-mom6/docs/contributing.md

 conda create --name docs-env --file requirements.txt
 ```

-Then we activate this environment and install the package itself as an editable install (`pip install -e`).
+We activate this environment and install the package itself as an editable install (`pip install -e`).

 ```{code-block} bash
 conda activate docs-env